 Hard for me to say it, but I’ve found a vacation spot that is as dog-friendly as my beloved Folly Beach, and perhaps, even takes the crown.

 Asheville, North Carolina is well-known as a haven for beer lovers.
-There’s dozens of world-class breweries within walking distance of downtown hotels, which is important, because plenty of those tasty beers have higher-than-you’d-expect alcohol content.
+There are dozens of world-class breweries within walking distance of downtown hotels, which is important because plenty of those tasty beers have higher-than-you’d-expect alcohol content.
 What makes Asheville special is how many of these fun places make full accommodations for visitors like Rusty.
 We spent an entire Monday evening at Catawba Brewing open mic event listening to music, eating from a food truck, and making friends — both two and four-legged kind.
+Some bars even had doggy door flaps on their doors so that if the door was shut, the dog could still go out!
+How cool is that!
+We’ve been reading some Electronic Dog Door Reviews as we’re thinking of getting one now we’ve seen some in action.
 (Unfortunately, on Wednesday, Rusty was relegated to a back section of the bar).
 So we moved on to Twin Leaf Brewery and had just as much at another open mic there.
 Asheville is teeming with musical talent.